Photographs

 Bargoed House, a 32-bed residential care home, will offer 24-hour care and communal social facilities while allowing residents a degree of independence.It cost £4.5m to build Spanning a 2,500 sq m site in Williams Terrace, the building incorporates an extensive mechanical and engineering installation, including sprinklers and an extensive ventilation system.
 It has been designed to make it environmentally-friendly.

-The above picture is from the 1960’s I think
+The above pictures are from the 1960’s I think

 A Treharris view from Quakers Yard